SnowWhiteDad/prompt-rules/README.md

 - Kotlin
 - General (for any language)

-NOTE: Available rules are based on Project type and language combinations.
+[!NOTE] Available rules are based on Project type and language combinations.

 ## 🛡️ OWASP LLM Top 10 Threats Covered